kyleshim/Gaming-Schools-Pandas/README.md

 **Description:**

-I used Python and the Pandas Library to analyze purchase data for a game and student data a school disctrict.
+I used Python and the Pandas Library to analyze purchase data for a game and student data for a school district.

 <b>Datasets used:</b>